-The City of Cambridge public school enrollment totals 6,224 for the 2011-12 school year.
-It is projected that the figures will show increases.
-In addition to the public school system, there are 1,252 Cambridge residents attending private and parochial schools throughout the Greater Boston area as of January 1, 2011.
-In addition there are 395 students attending the three charter schools located in Cambridge, five students attending a regional vocational school, and approximately 25 students being home-schooled.
+The City of Cambridge public school enrollment totals 6,393 for the 2012-13 school year.
+It is projected that the figures will show increases from 2014-2017.
+In addition to the public school system, there are 1,258 Cambridge residents attending private and parochial schools throughout the Greater Boston area as of January 1, 2012.
+In addition there are 375 students attending the three charter schools located in Cambridge, five students attending a regional vocational school, and approximately 25 students being home-schooled.